 So why not pick some fresh blooms to display while you work on the garden?

 No flowers in the garden?
 Pick up a bunch from the local market.
-Most fruit shops sell fresh flowers and you can usually find a simple bunch of native florals for less than $10.
+Most fruit shops sell fresh flowers and you can usually find a simple bunch of native florals.

 6. Declutter your life… for real this time